acavalos/acavalos.github.io/_posts/2019-07-03-NLS-Regression-Using-R.md

 The rest of the plots can be found [here](https://github.com/acavalos/acavalos.github.io/tree/master/images/auto)

-# Finding Best Value Via Eye Test
+### Finding Best Value Vehicle

-Not every analysis needs to be overdone.
-Certain things we can rely on our instincts.
-In basketball, this is commonly referred to as the eye test.
-Although, in basketball, the eye test is also useful for identifying players abusing their statsheet to falsify their value!

 The most important feature according to our model is the decay rate.
-We want to find a vehicle within our means that will hold consistent value.
+We want to find the best vehicle within our means that will hold consistent value.
 What is the point of buying a cheap vehicle if it degrades quickly?
 Using some simple algebra, we see the percetage of degradation $$D(x) = \frac{f(0)-f(x)}{f(0)}$$ per x*1k miles as: